Welcome to the Poplar Class page!

-We are really enjoying the autumn term and getting to know the children.
-Our Learning Expedition this term is 'Extreme Earth' and you can find more information about the curriculum coverage on the autumn Curriculum Learning Map below.
+Our Learning Expedition this term is 'Time Team'.
+Prepare to hear about our adventures in the make-believe T.A.R.D.I.S to investigate clues about life in the past.
+You can find more information about the curriculum coverage on the spring term Curriculum Learning Map below.
 The door is always open so if there is a problem, a question or a query, please don't hesitate to come and talk to one of the year 3 team.

 P.E and Forest School

-This half term Poplar class have P.E every other Wednesday afternoon and P.E every Friday afternoon.
-After Christmas we will swap back to Forest School on Wednesdays.
+This half term (January-February half term) Poplar class have Forest School every other Wednesday afternoon and P.E every Friday afternoon.
 Please remember to bring the correct clothing for these days.
-This can remain in school on their peg if this makes life easier.
+A bag of clothing can remain in school on your peg if this makes life easier.

 Dates to remember this term:

-Any practice at home will really help to develop these maths skills.
+Any practice at home will really help to develop these maths skills and speed.
 There are many websites and apps to support learning in this area.
 Each child now has their own login details for Times Table Rockstar which is an interactive game that helps children with their times table recall.
 Login details are written inside the cover of their home learning book.